kmohanraj/rails-api-todo/README.md

 ```

-   Routes like three way to define api endpoints,
+   Routes like three ways to define api endpoints,

    method 1,
 ```